jmboehm/Douglass.jl/README.md

 ## Notes

+- Better documentation of the interface will come when the package is a bit more stable.
+In the meantime, the [Test script](https://github.com/jmboehm/Douglass.jl/blob/master/test/Douglass.jl) is probably the best introduction to the interface for those that know Stata.
 - Keep in mind that this is not Stata.
 [Here](differences-from-Stata.md) are some notable differences.

 ## Roadmap / Todo's